-We request use of the Library MEETIN capacity: G ROOM 70 people CONFERENCE RO
+We request use of the Library MEETING ROOM Capacity: 70 people CONFERENCE ROOM capacity: 20 people

 For the following Date(s) and Times(s):

-Organization or Group Name:

-Location or Address:
+Organization or Group Name: Location or Address:

-Name of person making application:

-Address: Telephone :
+Address: Telephone:

 Nature or Purpose of Program:

-oup?:
+Anticipated size of group:

-Indicate general nature of program by checking all of the a Speaker Panel Round Table Discussion
+Indicate general nature of program by checki ng all of the appropriate items below:

+Speaker Panel Round Table Discussion Film Entertainment Other

 Will refreshments be served?
-YES NO
+YES □NO

-List any special services, set-up or equipment needed:
+List any special services, set-up, or equipm nent needed:

 Please ask for equipment form and policy

-In consideration of the use of meeting room facilities, each Port Jefferson Free Library resulting directly or indirectly group, or any of its invitees, and that it will hold harmless imposed upon the Library, for any injury to persons or properties to the control of the use of the control of the use of the control of the use of from the conduct of ar and indemnify the Port perty caused by the org y member, officer, employ Jefferson Free Library fro anization or any other per ree, or agent of the organization or om any and all liability which may be son in connection with the program.

-It is understood that the Port Jefferson Free Library assume the program, and that the Port Jefferson Free Library is he or damage to persons or property which may be sustained ereby expressly release ed and discharged from a ny and all liability for any loss, injury
+In consideration of the use of meeting room facilities, each organization or group agrees that it will pay for all damage to any property of the Port Jefferson Free Library resulting directly or indirectly from the conduct of any member, officer, employee, or agent of the organization or group, or any of its invitees, and that it will hold harmless and indemnify the Port Jefferson Free Library from any and all liability which may be imposed upon the Library, for any injury to persons or property caused by the organization or any other person in connection with the program.
+It is understood that the Port Jefferson Free Library assumes no responsibility whatever for any property placed in the Library in connection with the program, and that the Port Jefferson Free Library is hereby expressly released and discharged from any and all liability for any loss, injury or damage to persons or property which may be sustained during, or by reason of, a program held

+on the Library's premises. persons of property which may be sustained during, or by reason of, a program neigh

-We have read and agree to abide by the Regulations on the e reverse side of this f orm.
+We have read and agree to abide by the Regularization: ulations on the reverse side of this form.

-Organization: ·

 Signature of authorized officer:

-Address: Tel ephone:
+Address: Telephone:

-Librarian:, please check appropri ate boxes:
+Librarian: , please check appropriate boxes:

-Noted on Calendar Copy to be mailed o applicant Applicant to be phoned Notify Custodian
+☐ Noted on Calendar ☐ Copy to be main iled to applicant

-Accepted by Library Director: D: ate:
+Accepted by Library Director Data